pineapplemachine/Pretty-WhatsApp/readme.md

 # Summary

-WhatsApp offers an option to "Email chat" feature, which sends a mess of attachments not so great for human-readability.
-Pretty-WhatsApp is a script for Python 2.7 which generates an easy-on-the-eyes HTML page from the jumble of files attached to an email received using this feature.
+WhatsApp offers an "Email chat" feature, which emails your chat history as a mess of email attachments not so great for human-readability.
+Pretty-WhatsApp is a script for Python 2.7 which generates an easy-on-the-eyes webpage from the jumble of files attached to those emails received using this feature.

 Please note that your browser may not support embedding of all media attachments WhatsApp includes in your emailed archive, and this may detract from your chat history viewing experience.